Skip to main content

 Fannie and Freddie purchase home loans made by private firms, banks, and credit unions (provided the loans meet strict size, credit, and underwriting standards), package those loans into mortgage-backed securities, and guarantee the timely payment of principal and interest on those securities to outside investors.
 Fannie and Freddie also hold some home loans and mortgage securities in their own investment portfolios.

-How Can Young & Associates Assist?
+How can Young & Associates assist with quality control?

 We are an industry leader and provider of QC services for over 44 years and provide mortgage quality control services to meet government-sponsored enterprise and agency requirements.
 As a high-level definition, our QC consultants review a 10% sample of all loans originated in a period for a client (month/quarter) and reassure that it adheres to Fannie Mae and Freddie Mac Guidelines.

 There are also other investors and Guarantors (two different terms), such as the Federal Department of Housing and Urban Development (HUD).
 HUD consists of FHA and VA loans.
-While Fannie Mae and Freddie Mac require the reviews to be done within 90 days of the prior period-end, HUD requires the reviews to be done in 60 days.
+Fannie Mae and Freddie Mac require the reviews to be done within 90 days of the prior period-end.
+HUD requires the reviews to be done in 60 days.

-Superior Results at a Lower Cost
+Superior results at a lower cost

 Maintaining the mortgage QC function in-house can be difficult given the time, staffing, and expertise required.
 Control the risks of noncompliance and reduce your costs by outsourcing your quality control to Young & Associates.

-Our mortgage QC services include:
+Our mortgage quality control services include:

 • Quality Control Plan Development